TNTP Teaching Fellows logo

 What is the Educator Excellence Collaborative (EEC)?

-The Educator Excellence Collaborative (EEC) is a TNTP Teaching Fellows initiative that helps aspiring teachers overcome financial and logistical barriers to entering the classroom and thrive during their early years in the profession.
+The Educator Excellence Collaborative (EEC) is a TNTP Teaching Fellows initiative that helps aspiring teachers overcome common financial and logistical barriers to entering the classroom and thrive during their early years in the profession.

 EEC Eligibility